designerabubakar/https-bypass-tool/README.md

 ## Legal Disclaimer

-This project is intended for educational purposes only.
 Usage against any website without explicit permission may violate their Terms of Service or applicable laws.

 ---